rschristopher/rschristopher.github.io/src/custody/index.md

 There's a common misconception that Bitcoin Self Custody is hard.

-In practice, Bitcoin Self Custody is as easy as changing a light-bulb, and it is vastly easier than online banking, not to mention far more secure.
+In practice, Self Custody is as easy as changing a light-bulb, and it is vastly easier than online banking, not to mention far more secure.
  Bitcoin is as secure as you want it to be, from *trivial* to *nuclear-launch-code* level of security.